DTjomsland/t3a1-workbook/README.md

 <strong>Example: `splice()`</strong>

-The `splice()` method is used to used to add new items into an array.
+The `splice()` method is used to add new items into an array.
 Unlike `push()` and `unshift()` methods, `splice()` allows the position of the added items to be specified using additional parameters.

 ```javascript
 const dogs = ["Pug", "Labrador", "Poodle", "Dachshund"];
 dogs.splice(1, 0, "Mastiff", "Kelpie");
 ```

 The above code example uses splice to add the new items into the `dogs` array.
-The first parameter `1` specifies the index where the new items should be spliced in and the second parameter specifies how many pre-existing item should be removed from that position.
+The first parameter `1` specifies the index where the new items should be spliced in and the second parameter specifies how many pre-existing items should be removed from that position.
 The new value of the `dogs` array would be as follows: `["Pug", "Mastiff", "Kelpie", "Labrador", "Poodle", "Dachshund"]`.
 The two new strings `"Mastiff"` and `"Kelpie"` were spliced into the position `dogs[1]` and none of the previous values were removed.

 <br>